halliejin/Student-Managemet-System/README.md

 # Student-Managemet-System
-Developed a student management system by Java
+Developed a student management system in Java